AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 ## Audience index score {#audience-index-score}

+>[!CONTEXTUALHELP]
+>id="rtcdp_collaboration_discover_audience_index_score"
+>title="Audience index score"
+>abstract="Audience index scores are a measurement to show how strongly one audience relates to another based on underlying audience counts and overlaps.
+The index score measures how much of your audience overlaps with a specific collaborator audience compared to what would be expected based on the collaborator's overall audience size, and then adjusts for the size of that collaborator audience within their baseline footprint. "

 Audience index scores are a measurement to show how strongly one audience relates to another based on underlying audience counts and overlaps.
 This score helps you contextualize audience insights and identify high-potential audiences for prospecting and campaign targeting.

 The index score is calculated based on the following formula: